dhogaza/os8pip/README.md

 # os8pip utility
-Provides OS/8 PIP-like functionality on Mac OS/X.
+Provides OS/8 PIP-like functionality for OS/8 device files on Mac OS/X.

 Inspired in part by Vincent Slyngstad's Perl scripts that work on OS/8 device files.